source-foundry/FilterListManager/README.md

 $ rm -rf ~/GlyphsFilters
 ```

 All filter lists that were previously defined with FLM will remain in your editor.
-If you wish to remove these, use the Glyphs GUI to remove each filter list.
-Removal of the FLM plugin does not hinder use of previously defined lists.
+If you wish to remove any previously defined filter lists, use the builtin functionality for filter list management in the Glyphs GUI.
+Removal of the FLM plugin does not limit use of previously defined filter lists.
 You can remove all components of the plugin and continue to use filter lists normally in the absence of the plugin and all settings files.
+There is no need to modify the builtin functionality for filter list management in Glyphs following an uninstall of the FLM plugin.

 ## How to Make a Filter List Definition File